saustin-aviatrix/aviatrix-gke-demo/README.md

 #### Important Note on CRD Policies

-Since the webgroup policies are applied after running Terraform, you need to go into **rule 100** and change the webgroup from `datadog` to the one that appears after you create the CRD.
-This way, you can update the CRD and see the impact on traffic via Gatus health checks.
+Since the webgroup policies are applied after running Terraform, you need to go into **rule 100** and change the webgroup from `datadog` to the one that appears after you create the CRD `frontend-prod-egress.yaml`.
+This way, you can update the CRD and see the impact on reachable domains via Gatus health checks.

 -----